whatdaybob/sonarr_youtubedl/README.md

 * Downloading **Web Series** using online sources normally unavailable to Sonarr
 * Ability to specify the downloaded video format globally or per series
 * Downloads new episodes automatically once available
-* Imports directly to Sonarr and it can then update your plex as and example
+* Imports directly to Sonarr, which can then update your Plex server, as an example
 * Allows setting time offsets to handle prerelease series
 * Can pass cookies.txt to handle site logins